xnhil/em-dosbox/README.md

 [Boris Gjenero](https://github.com/dreamlayers)
 started with that and got it to work.
 Then, Boris re-implemented Ismail's changes a cleaner way, fixed issues and improved performance to make many games usable in web browsers.
+Meanwhile,
+[Alon Zakai](https://github.com/kripken/) quickly fixed Emscripten bugs which were encountered and added helpful Emscripten features.